abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 We've organized a webinar for Suite and in this webinar, we've talked about ABP Suite's capabilities, important features and more...

-You can watch the event from [here](https://www.youtube.com/watch?v=RFArBh60RSA&t=3s), if you haven't watched yet.
+You can watch the event from [here](https://www.youtube.com/watch?v=RFArBh60RSA&t=3s), if you haven't watched it yet.

 ### Docker Compose Configurations for Single Layer Startup Template

 Dockerfiles, docker-compose files and build script files have been added to the Single Layer Startup Template (app-nolayers) with this version.

-In this way, applications created with this template can now be deployed more easily.
+In this way, applications created with this template now can be deployed more easily.

 ### Microservice Solution Enhancements

-There are couple of enhancements made in the Microservice Solution.
+There are some enhancements made in the Microservice Solution.
 You can see the list of these enhancements:

-* Initial migration on the template has been updated for the small improvement that made in the **Language Management** module.
+* Initial migration on the template has been updated for the small improvement that was made in the **Language Management** module.
 * Database migration event handlers have been removed and "Distributed Locking" used for the database migrations.

 ### PWA Support for the Application Pro Template